Kinematics of Crab Giant Pulses

-Taking our model results at face value, our inference of highly relativistic motion provides a strong constraint on the emission mechanism, since for different models vastly different values and distributions of $\gamma$ are expected, ranging anywhere from $\gamma\sim1$ to $\gamma\sim10^7$ (e.g., refs \citenum{eileh16, petr04, isto04, lyut07, lyub19, phil+19, mach+19, lyut21}).
-A model that seems to match particularly well is a recently proposed one\cite{lyut21} in which the giant pulses are produced by pair plasma blobs created in reconnection events outside of the light cylinder, moving relativistically through ambient magnetic structures that causes the electrons and positrons to bunch up and emit coherent GHz radio emission via the free electron laser mechanism\cite{colgn71}.
+Taking our model results at face value, our inference of highly relativistic (but relatively cold) motion provides a strong constraint on the emission mechanism, since for different models vastly different values and distributions of $\gamma$ are expected, ranging anywhere from $\gamma\sim1$ to $\gamma\sim10^7$ (e.g., \citealt{eileh16, petr04, isto04, lyut07, lyub19, phil+19, mach+19, lyut21}).
+A model that seems to match particularly well is the one recently proposed by \cite{lyut21}, in which the giant pulses are produced by pair plasma blobs created in reconnection events outside of the light cylinder, moving relativistically through ambient magnetic structures that causes the electrons and positrons to bunch up (and thus have a relatively narrow distribution in~$\gamma$) and emit coherent GHz radio emission via the free electron laser mechanism \citep{colgn71}.
 In this picture, for the parameters of the Crab pulsar, the plasma has to move with $\gamma\ga10^3$.
 More generally, a large $\gamma$ value makes it easier to understand the high apparent brightness temperatures of the nanoshots.

 The Crab's giant pulses are exceeded in brightness temperature only by the Fast Radio Bursts (FRBs).
-Since FRBs share quite a number of properties with giant pulses, it may be that they also arise from plasma that moves highly relativistically\cite{lukz20}.
+Since FRBs share quite a number of properties with giant pulses, it may be that they also arise from plasma that moves highly relativistically \citep{lukz20}.
 Repeating FRBs may be the closest analogues.
-While those often show multiple burst substructure referred to as the `downward march'\cite{chime19} which given its persistent direction is unlikely to be related, it may still be worthwile to look carefully at FRBs with long scattering tails.
-Most promising may be those for which significant scattering has already been inferred, such as FRB~121102\cite{jose+19}, FRB~181017.J1705+68\cite{chime19}, and FRB~190117.J2207+17\cite{fons+20} (though the first two are likely scattered in the milky way, making them less attractive candidates).
+While those often show multiple burst substructure referred to as the ``downward march'' \citep{chime19} which given its persistent direction is unlikely to be related, it may still be worthwhile to look carefully at FRBs with long scattering tails.
+Most promising may be those for which significant scattering has already been inferred, such as FRB~121102 \citep{jose+19}, FRB~181017.J1705+68 \citep{chime19}, and FRB~190117.J2207+17 \citep{fons+20} (though the first two are likely scattered in the milky way, making them less attractive candidates).
 Also for the FRBs, high-time resolution observations at lower frequencies would be particularly valuable.